GurdeepSinghSaini/GurdeepSinghSaini/README.md

 ## 🌟 About Me

-I am a results-driven Business Intelligence and Data Analytics Professional with over **9 years of experience** across retail, beverage, and technology sectors.
-I am skilled at leveraging data-driven approaches to improve business outcomes and drive transformational change through advanced data strategies.
+I am a results-driven **Business Intelligence and Data Analytics Professional** with over **9 years of experience** spanning the **retail**, **beverage**, and **technology** sectors.
+My expertise lies in transforming complex datasets into actionable insights through innovative dashboards and automated solutions that drive strategic decision-making and operational improvements.

 ---